Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 > When selecting a USB device, please be informed that all information on it will be permanently lost after starting the disk creation process.
 Please backup all necessary information from the target USB device beforehand.

+When you cannot find your USB drive in the CloudBerry Backup wizard, use [Windows Disk Management](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/overview-of-disk-management) or any similar tool to make sure that the target USB device is properly partitioned.
+For example, if a USB drive was previously used as a Mac or Linux boot device, you need to clean this disk and create any partition on it \(FAT32 by default\).

 In addition, you can specify the following options:

 * **Add CloudBerry Remote Assistant to the recovery disk**